6502ts/6502.ts/README.md

 support in DPC+ is powered by David Welch's [thumbulator](https://github.com/dwelch67/thumbulator), transpiled to JS with [emscripten](http://kripken.github.io/emscripten-site/).
 Cycle-accurate PCM audio is derives from work done by Chris Brenner.
+The favicon and homescreen icons in Stellerator were taken from Stella.